mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **USING TRACKING**

-Tracking a person or critter requires a `Tracking + Intuition [Mental] Test` with a threshold based on the terrain (decided by the gamemaster using the TN table).
+Tracking a person or critter requires a `Tracking + Intuition [Mental] Test` with a threshold based on the terrain (decided by the gamemaster using the Threshold table).
 If the target is actively obscuring their trail, tracking is handled as an Opposed Test.
 The tracker rolls `Tracking + Intuition [Mental]` against the target’s `Sneak + Agility [Physical]`.
 Any effect on a Tracking Test can be used to gain additional information about the trail, such as the number of people using the trail, type of critters recently using it, and how old the tracks are.
 In urban tracking, additional effect can be used to identify local crowd movement patterns, relevant cameras, and AR clues that reveal where the target was heading and how long ago it passed by.
 The gamemaster may choose to apply modifiers for conditions such as weather, age of the tracks, the amount of people who’ve trampled the trail, and so on.
 Individuals using a tracking dog or other tracking critter may use Animal Handling as a Teamwork Test for their animal’s Tracking Test.

 #### Social Active Skills